How do I contact Financial Aid?

 Yes, please complete the Direct Deposit Authorization for Financial Aid Refunds form.

-What does “ACH” mean on my student account on Intuit?
+What does “ACH” mean on my student portal account?

 ACH means your refund will be direct deposited to your bank account.